-A person who has a weight issue will apply willpower to eat the right things but if they have an image of themselves as an overweight person that image will win and they will not lose weight.
+A person with a weight issue will apply willpower to eat the right things, but if they have an image of themselves as an overweight person, that image will win, and they will not lose weight.

 Willpower is important but is given too much credit as being the total answer.
 Initially, the decision to make any change requires willpower.
 Once the movement towards change initiates, visualisation and imagination are the next two important components.
 Vividly imaged images draw us forward to the realisation of that which we imagine.

 Visualisation is not about dreaming or hoping something will change.
-It is, however, a well-developed method of improving performance which is supported by scientific evidence and used by successful people such as athletes.
+It is, however, a well-developed method of improving performance that is supported by scientific evidence and used by successful people such as athletes.